EleniSkouroupathi/CV/README.md

 **Consultant Intern**, Hyder Consulting: July 2013 - August 2013

-Attended meetings with clients and site investigations.
-Proofread documents for errors.
-Created structural drawings for my mentor to use in meetings.
+Regularly attended meetings with clients, and site investigations.
+Proofread documents for errors, and created structural drawings for my mentor to use in meetings.

 My experience at Hyder gave me valuable insight into the runnings of a company.